 After a quick pit stop in the village of Glamis, we made our way over to the Glenesk Hotel, where dinner and a whisky tasting awaited us!

-The Glenesk hotel, was something of a surprise, first off – finding a huge swimming pool in a hotel here was something I wasn’t expecting (especially considering this is the only hotel in Edzell so technically they could just relax and rest on their laurels 😁) but what really surprised me was finding out that the hotel is home to the largest collection of commercially available whiskies anywhere in the world!
-There’s even a Guinness World Record certificate to prove it! 😀
+The Glenesk Hotel, was something of a surprise, first off – finding a huge swimming pool in a hotel here was something I wasn’t expecting (especially considering this is the only hotel in Edzell so technically they could just relax and rest on their laurels ).

 Secondly, there’s a huge difference between single malt, single grain and blended whiskies, which makes drinking it a totally different experience.